igwed93/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-cwd_state appends the results of ls -la to ls_cwd_content 8-cwd_state appends the results of ls -la to ls_cwd_content 10-no_more_js deletes all the regular files with a .js extension in the current directory and its subdirectories
+8-cwd_state appends the results of ls -la to ls_cwd_content 8-cwd_state appends the results of ls -la to ls_cwd_content 10-no_more_js deletes all the regular files with a .js extension in the current directory and its subdirectories 11-directories counts the number of directories and subdirectories in the current directory